fluttercandies/flutter_wechat_assets_picker/README.md

 #### Permissions

+When using the package, please upgrade `targetSdkVersion` and `compileSdkVersion` to `33`.
+Otherwise, no assets can be fetched on Android 13.

 | Name                     | Required | Declared | Max API Level | Others                       |
 |--------------------------|----------|----------|---------------|------------------------------|
 | `READ_EXTERNAL_STORAGE`  | YES      | YES      | 32            |                              |